Enforce Microsoft Entra multifactor authentication with legacy applications using app passwords

 Federated or single sign-on app passwords

-Azure AD supports federation, or single sign-on (SSO), with on-premises Active Directory Domain Services (AD DS).
-If your organization is federated with Azure AD and you're using Azure AD Multi-Factor Authentication, the following app password considerations apply:
+Microsoft Entra ID supports federation, or single sign-on (SSO), with on-premises Active Directory Domain Services (AD DS).
+If your organization is federated with Microsoft Entra ID and you're using Microsoft Entra multifactor authentication, the following app password considerations apply:

 The following points apply only to federated (SSO) customers.

-- App passwords are verified by Azure AD, and therefore, bypass federation.
+- App passwords are verified by Microsoft Entra ID, and therefore, bypass federation.
 Federation is actively used only when setting up app passwords.

 - The Identity Provider (IdP) is not contacted for federated (SSO) users, unlike the passive flow.
 The app passwords are stored in the work or school account.
 If a user leaves the company, the user's information flows to the work or school account by using DirSync in real time.
-The disable / deletion of the account can take up to three hours to synchronize, which can delay the disable / deletion of the app password in Azure AD.
+The disable / deletion of the account can take up to three hours to synchronize, which can delay the disable / deletion of the app password in Microsoft Entra ID.

 - On-premises client Access Control settings aren't honored by the app passwords feature.